All Episodes

 Larry Craig himself made a phone call, thought he was calling his lawyer.

-He but he got the wrong number.
+But he got the wrong number.

-And whoever he called, released the voice message.
+And whoever he called released the voice message.

 We've reshaped my statement a little bit to say it is my intent to resign on September 30.

-Um I think it is very important for you to make as bold a statement as you are comfortable with this afternoon, and I would hope you could make it in front of the cameras.
+I think it is very important for you to make as bold a statement as you are comfortable with this afternoon.

-Uh now let's go to cut five and we'll go back to cut four.
+Now, let's go to cut five and we'll go back to cut four.

 Here is Arlen Specter on Fox News Sunday with Chris Wallace.